jemmy512/book-notes/SE/refactoring-2.md

 * Planned and Opportunistic Refactoring

-  The examples above—preparatory, comprehension, litter-pickup refactoring—are all opportunistic.
+  The examples above - preparatory, comprehension, litter-pickup refactoring - are all opportunistic.

-  Refactoring isn’t an activity that’s separated from programming—any more than you set aside time to write if statements.
+  Refactoring isn’t an activity that’s separated from programming - any more than you set aside time to write if statements.
 I don’t put time on my plans to do refactoring; most refactoring happens while I’m doing other things.

-  :bulb: You have to refactor when you run into ugly code—but excellent code needs plenty of refactoring too.
+  :bulb: You have to refactor when you run into ugly code - but excellent code needs plenty of refactoring too.

-  “for each desired change, make the change easy (warning: this may be hard), then make the easy change” — Kent Beck, https://twitter.com/kentbeck/status/250733358307500032
+  “for each desired change, make the change easy (warning: this may be hard), then make the easy change”  -  Kent Beck, https://twitter.com/kentbeck/status/250733358307500032

   Good developers know that, often, the fastest way to add a new feature is to change the code to make it easy to add.
 Software should thus be never thought of as “done.”
 As new capabilities are needed, the software changes to reflect that.
 Those changes can often be greater in the existing code than in the new code.